 Terrafame’s Corporate Governance principles

 The administration and decision-making of Terrafame Ltd (“Terrafame” or “company”) are guided by the Articles of Association, the Limited Liability Companies Act and other legislation in force, as well as the Government Resolution on State Ownership Policy of 13 May 2016.
-As an unlisted company, Terrafame complied in 2017, as applicable, with the Corporate Governance Code for listed companies approved by the Finnish Securities Market Association (2015).
-The Code is available at www.cgfinland.fi (change to English).
+In 2018, as an unlisted company, Terrafame complied, as applicable, with the Corporate Governance Code for listed companies approved by the Finnish Securities Market Association (2015).
+The Code is available at https://cgfinland.fi/en/.

-The deviations from the Corporate Governance Code are related to the General Meeting (recommendations 1−4), composition of the Board of Directors regarding representation of both genders (8), diversity of the Board of Directors (9), self-evaluation of the operations of the Board of Directors (13), Rules of Procedure of the Board’s committees (14), as well as the specification of executives’ duties (21).
+The deviations from the Corporate Governance Code are related to the General Meeting (recommendations 1−4), self-evaluation of the operations of the Board of Directors (13), Rules of Procedure of the Board’s committees (14), as well as the specification of executives’ duties (21).
 In addition, the company deviates partially from the Corporate Governance Code’s reporting requirements.

-The deviations from the Governance Code recommendations are because Terrafame’s operations in 2017 were still in the ramp-up phase and the company’s securities have not been publicly traded.
+The deviations from the Governance Code recommendations are because the company’s securities have not been publicly traded.

 Board of Directors